pieter-degroote/UltimateKEYS-testing/README.md

 ## AutoHotkey - Caps Lock modifications

-These modifications feature a second AltGr (Right Alt) or 'Backspace' key via 'Caps Lock'.
+These modifications feature a second AltGr (Right Alt) or Backspace key via Caps Lock.
-The classic 'Caps Lock' behavior can be triggered (or toggled) by pressing both Shift keys together.
+The classic Caps Lock behavior can be triggered (or toggled) by pressing both Shift keys together.
 See the folder **`ahk-capslock-mods`** for instructions.

 ## Important - Security Warning